Checkfront/API/README.md

 # Booking

-The booking object can be used in conduction with the item object to create a new booking on the system.
+The booking resources can be used in conduction with the item resources to create a new booking on the system.

 ##Sessions